munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/README.md

 <ul>
 <li>All custom CT bot names are taken from the <b>BanG Dream!</b> series and game.</li>
 <li>Some custom Terrorist bots will use weapons that were <i>not used</i> on the original Tour of Duty (ex : SG552, G3SG1, Galil, etc.).</li>
-<li>Some custom Terrorist bots will use skin of a Midwest Militia.</li>
+<li>Some custom Terrorist and CT bots will use skin of a Midwest Militia and Spetsnaz.</li>
 <li>Added new custom bot for Terrorists.</li>
 <ul>
 <li><b>Easy</b> : Yasha</li>